-The two communities face distinct issues which CLIC will address – lack of racial harmony in these already hugely disadvantaged areas.
+The two communities face distinct issues which EIBP will address – lack of racial harmony in these already hugely disadvantaged areas.
 This is fed by lack of initiatives to bring people of varied ethnicity/faiths/cultures together.
 There is ethnic tension – people of different ethnicity/ethnic groups clash and there are high levels of associated crime (including violent and race related).

 Research/other evidence of project need